CCBR/RENEE/docs/index.md

 This guide is the main source of documentation for users that are getting started with the [RENEE pipeline](https://github.com/CCBR/RENEE).
 If you are not familiar with RNA-sequencing, please checkout our [theory and practical guide](RNA-seq/Theory.md).
 That section provides a conceptual overview to RNA-seq analysis and as well as a set of generalized guidelines to interpret different quality-control metrics.
 If you are a new user, we highly recommend reading through our [getting started](RNA-seq/TLDR-RNA-seq.md) section.
 This page contains information needed to quickly build new reference files and setup the pipeline for running in your compute environment.

-RENEE is composed several inter-related sub commands to faciliate the analysis of RNA-sequencing data.
+RENEE is composed several inter-related sub commands to facilitate the analysis of RNA-sequencing data.
 For more information about each available sub command, please see the [usage section](RNA-seq/run.md).
 To help out new users, an example of each command is also provided.
 The [resources page](RNA-seq/Resources.md) contains more information about the pipeline's default reference genomes along with every tool and Docker image the pipeline employs.

 For more information about issues or trouble-shooting a problem, please checkout our [FAQ](troubleshooting.md) prior to [opening an issue on Github](https://github.com/CCBR/RENEE/issues).

 ## 2. Overview

 **RENEE** is a comprehensive, open-source RNA-seq pipeline that relies on technologies like [Docker<sup>1</sup>](https://www.docker.com/why-docker) and [Singularity<sup>2</sup>... now called Apptainer](https://apptainer.org/docs/) to maintain the highest-level of reproducibility.
-The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>3</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster or cloud provider (comming soon!).
+The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>3</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster or cloud provider (coming soon!).

-RENEE can be run locally on a compute instance, on-premise using a cluster, or on the cloud using AWS (comming soon!).
+RENEE can be run locally on a compute instance, on-premise using a cluster, or on the cloud using AWS (coming soon!).
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM, or run on AWS using Tibanna (feature coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 A bioinformatics pipeline is more than the sum of its data processing steps.
 A pipeline without quality-control steps provides a myopic view of the potential sources of variation within your data (i.e., biological verses technical sources of variation).
 RENEE pipeline is composed of a series of quality-control and data processing steps.